Nemwel-Boniface/cat_facts/README.md

 - `npx eslint .` for all your JavaScript based linter checks
 - `npx stylelint "**/*.{css,scss}"` for all your CSS based linter checks

+## If you would like to test the application with the backend API locally:

+please visit [this PR](https://github.com/Nemwel-Boniface/rails_fetch_be/pull/2) page which has the required endpoints so that you can update the Login.js, SignUp.js, and Navbar.js with the required endpoints.

 ## Authors

 👤 **Author1**